Michigan Technological University Announces Creation of Pavlis Honors College

 Recognizing Frank E. Pavlis as a longtime friend and advocate, Michigan Technological University announces the creation of the Pavlis Honors College.

 The new College was approved Feb.
-21 by the University’s Board of Control.
+21 by the University’s Board of Trustees.
 It will unify many of Michigan Tech’s high-impact academic programs, including the Enterprise Program, the Pavlis Institute for Global Technological Leadership, the Honors Institute and the Summer Undergraduate Research Fellowship Program.
 In addition, the College will house the office of National and International Scholarships and Fellowships.

 The Pavlis Honors College, the first named college at Michigan Tech, will provide a home for these signature programs in leadership, research and service.
 It will attract and support students who are motivated to pursue the highest standards of academic excellence.

 “Over the course of the past 16 years, Michigan Tech has created some of the most exceptional academic offerings in the country.
 As their success caused them to grow, it became clear that we needed to bring these programs together,” said Max Seel, provost and vice president for academic affairs.
 “Under the leadership of a new dean, the Pavlis Honors College will create synergies across campus that will expand these plus-factor programs and develop new ones that build upon the same tradition of quality.”